kolinsturt/kolinsturt.github.io/_posts/2016-01-01-beginning_ios_forensics.md

 # Jailbreaking

 Jailbreaking allows you to get around the sandbox and kernel patch protection.
-Most importantly, it gives you root access to the file system as well as the oportunity to enable SSH on the device.
+Most importantly, it gives you root access to the file system as well as the opportunity to enable SSH on the device.

 There are many tools to root a device, such as: